 If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
 There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
 The air conditioner is trying to push more cold air through the space than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
 Eventually the frozen water may cause damage to the key parts of your AC.

 If this is not the case, a frozen AC may be due to a low level of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to completely move the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

-- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
-Ensure your air filters are clean and all the registers and vents are cleared off.
+- Check other areas of your air conditioner through which air flows to make sure air is not restricted.
+Make sure your air filters are clean and all the registers and vents are cleared off.

-- San Antonio has most experienced HVAC technicians at Aramendia Plumbing, Heating and Air, A Service Experts Company, call now and set up your air conditioner service.
+- San Antonio has most experienced HVAC technicians at Aramendia Plumbing, Heating and Air, call now and set up your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC professionals.